danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 - Can you give a daily example with the details of (computational) logic about an algorithm that you have used or experienced.

+- Can you sketch an algorithic procedures on how your social media feeds is being organized?

 - Base on the assigned reading from Bucher, can you list out some of the properties of algorithms?
 Why is it both technical and social?

 - We have discussed rule-based systems in Chapter 6 - Auto Generator, how is that different from procedures in this chapter?